openstack/ansible-hardening/README.md

 Author Information
 ------------------

-For more information, join `#openstack-ansible` on Freenode.
+For more information, join `#openstack-ansible` on OFTC.